NewKidCo: History

 At E3 1999, the company entered the Nintendo 64 market with enhanced ports of Elmo's Letter Adventure and Elmo's Number Journey, as well as a Game Boy Color tie-in game to the film The Adventures of Elmo in Grouchland.
 The company also secured a license to release video games based on Hello Kitty from Sanrio.
 On June 15, NewKidCo International Inc. purchased out NewKidCo Holdings LLC's 25% share in NewKidCo LLC, becoming a fully owned subsidiary.
 On October 7, the company entered into a publishing deal with Disney Interactive to release titles based on the Winnie the Pooh franchise, as well as a PlayStation port of Disney's Animated Storybook: Mulan.
 On December 18, the company secured a license from Sony Pictures Family Entertainment Group to release Dragon Tales video games.

 At E3 2000, the company secured the E.T. license from Universal Pictures and Amblin Entertainment and Tom & Jerry from Warner Bros.
 Interactive Entertainment.
 In July 2000, Ubi Soft signed a publishing deal with the company to allow them to release the company's titles in PAL region territories.
 The partnership was extended in January 2001.

 In April 2002, NewKidCo signed a deal with Nickelodeon to release games based on Dora the Explorer.
+In November 2002, the company signed a new North American distribution deal with Jack of All Games.
+Leveraging by their distribution deal, NewKidCo and Take-Two Interactive decided to start co-publishing games shortly before the company shut down.
+One of the co-published games, Dora the Explorer: Super Spies, went through Gotham Games, the others Dora the Explorer: Barnyard Buddies and the Game Boy Advance version of Dragon Tales: Dragon Adventures was co-published by Global Star Software.